timescale/docs/tutorials/nyc-taxi-cab/compress-nyc.md

 </Procedure>

-## Automatic compression
+## Add a compression policy

-If this was a production use-case, you could automate compression by adding a policy which would compress data after a certain age:
+To avoid running the compression step each time you have some data to compress you can set up a compression policy.
+The compression policy allows you to compress data that is older than a particular age, for example, to compress all chunks that are older than 8 days:

 ```sql
 SELECT add_compression_policy('rides', INTERVAL '8 days');
 ```

-Previous command would compress the chunks after they reach 8 days of age.
+Compression policies run on a regular schedule, by default once every day, which means that you might have up to 9 days of uncompressed data with the setting above.

+You can find more information on compression policies in the [add_compression_policy][add_compression_policy] section.

 ## Taking advantage of query speedups